 Pests and diseases are a constant threat for farmers, yet chemical pesticides can risk the health of the workers who apply them, as well as damaging the environment.
-Fabián Calvo Romero, UTZ’s pest management expert, explains that certified farmers are trained to use alternatives, so that pesticides are used as a last resort.
+Fabián Calvo Romero, Global Officer Resources, explains that UTZ certified farmers are trained to use alternatives, so that pesticides are used as a last resort.

 Protecting crops, people, and the planet

 “Farmers all over the world have to cope with pests and diseases.
 Imagine working so hard on growing your crops, only to have them wiped out by insects or a fungal disease.
 For farmers who already struggle to achieve a sustainable livelihood, this can be really devastating, especially as climate change increases the risks of pest outbreaks” explains Fabián.

 This is why most farmers use pesticides.
 However, the use of pesticides is risky.
 “Pesticides are very dangerous for people who are exposed to them if not handled appropriately.
 They can also have serious consequences for the environment, especially for biodiversity and water resources.
 Worldwide we are seeing that insect pollinators like bees are badly affected by pesticides, and ground waters are being contaminated.”

 So what’s the solution?
 “In the long run, sustainable productivity depends on a healthy population and a healthy planet.
 We have to find a balance where we make sure that crops, people, and the planet are all protected.”